v4resk/red-book/README.md

 The 🛠️ emoji is used where work has to be done.
 {% endhint %}

-This project is aimed at providing technical guides on various hacking topics:
+The **Red-Book of Hack-Army** aimed to provide a technical guides on various hacking topics:

 * Active Directory&#x20;
 * Web Pentest